 The end of the war signaled a renewed interest in Thoroughbred racing throughout the country, and the west coast of Florida was no exception.
 Sunshine Park Racing Association was formed and 650 stalls provided, and the 1947 season was approved by referendum.
-The modern era began in 1947 under the ownership of Tampa attorney Frank Hobbs.
-Innovations included a tote board, electric starting gate and photo finish camera.
+The "modern era" began under the ownership of Tampa attorney Frank Hobbs.
+Innovations included a tote board, electric starting gate and photo-finish camera.

 Sunshine Park gained popularity with sportswriters who came to the area to cover baseball spring training.
 Legendary journalists such as Grantland Rice, Red Smith, Fred Russell and Arthur Daley were devoted regulars, with Rice describing the racetrack as the “Santa Anita of the South."
 Smith was almost as effusive (though decidedly tongue-in-cheek), writing "America's newest palace of pleasure and temple of chance is a rude clearing in the palmetto thickets that is aptly called Sunshine Park because the sun has steadfastly refused to shine upon it and the nearest park of consequence is Yellowstone."
 One wonders if Smith, a University of Notre Dame product, mistook the sun for some other celestial body if he was here more than two or three days.

 The opening of a new clubhouse in 1954 marked another milestone.
 The following year, control of the track passed to a syndicate that included Hobbs, who created the Florida Breeders' Futurity and in 1957 was voted Florida's Man of the Year.

-Top owners Fred Hooper, Sanford Stud, Llangolen Farm and Gene Mori sent strings to race here in 1959, and the track became recognized outside the confines of the area.
+Top owners Fred Hooper, Sanford Stud, Llangollen Farm and Gene Mori sent strings to race here in 1959, and the track became recognized outside the confines of the area.
 In 1965 the track was acquired by a group of Tampa sportsmen headed by Chester Ferguson, and it was renamed Florida Downs and Turf Club a year later.

 Known informally as "the Oldsmar oval," the track has remained in the Ferguson family since, through the current ownership of President-Treasurer Stella F. Thayer and her brother, Vice President-Secretary Howell Ferguson.